awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 For gateways activated before June 20, 2019, the default security level is **Client negotiated**\.
 For gateways activated on June 20, 2019 and later, the default security level is **Enforce encryption**\.

+1. Choose **Save**\.

 ### Using Active Directory to authenticate users<a name="enable-ad-settings"></a>

 To use your corporate Active Directory for user authenticated access to your SMB file share, edit the SMB settings for your gateway with your Microsoft AD domain credentials\.
 Doing this allows your gateway to join your Active Directory domain and allows members of the domain to access the SMB file share\.

 **Note**
-Using AWS Directory Service, you can create a hosted Active Directory domain service in the AWS Cloud\.
+Using AWS Directory Service, you can create a hosted Active Directory domain service in the Amazon Web Services Cloud\.

 Anyone who can provide the correct password gets guest access to the SMB file share\.